Turning Point USA recognized as on-campus organization

 “We are so thankful to the TJC Office of Student Life for considering our appeal and making the decision to allow Turning Point USA to exist as an official on-campus organization,” Penney said.
 “We can’t wait to contribute to the tapestry of ideas at TJC, hopefully expand our organization even more, and create a positive impact on campus.”

-Many mentioned how the concerns about TPUSA revolve around how the organization is founded on hatred and is homophobic/racist.
-Others in opposition expressed concerns regarding the organization’s founders and reputation of the organization.
+Some students who spoke during the Student Senate meetings voiced concerns regarding how they felt that TPUSA is founded on hatred and is homophobic/racist.
+Others also in opposition expressed concerns regarding the organization’s founders and reputation of the organization.

 Regarding the approval, Timothy Wright, representative for Las Mascaras and one of the individuals who spoke against the recognition of TPUSA during the senate meeting on Oct.12, said “I think that what the students wanted should have been taken into consideration.”